-C5 Distribution of high school units required and/or recommended.
+C5.
+Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

-1

-Units Units

-Required Recommended
+Units Required Units Recommended

 Total academic units 20

 English 4 4

 Mathematics 3 4

 Science 3 4

-Of these, units that must be 2 4
+Of these, units that must be lab 2 4

-lab 2 4

 Foreign language 2 4

 Social studies 2 4

 History 2 4

 Academic electives

 Computer Science

 Visual/Performing Arts

 Other (specify)

-The total type of Units Recommended depends upon the intended major
+^{} The total type of Units Recommended depends upon the intended major

-C6 C6-C7: Basis for Selection Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies: Open admission policy as described above for all students Open admission policy as described above for most students, but-selective admission for out-of-state students selective admission to some programs other (explain):
+C6-C7: Basis for Selection

+C6.
+Do you have an open admission policy equivalency diplomas are admitted with

+If so, check which applies:

+☐ Open admission policy as describe d above for all students

+Open admission policy as described a bove for most students, b out

+☐ Selective admission for out-o☐ Selective admission to some ☐ Other (explain):

-Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.
+C7.
+Relative importance of each of the degree-seeking general (not including time, first-year,

 Very Important Important Considered Not Considered

-Academic 1
+Academic

-Rigor of secondary school record Х
+Rigor of secondary school record \boxtimes

-Class rank X
+Class rank \boxtimes

-Academic GPA X
+Academic GPA \boxtimes

-Standardized test scores X
+Standardized test scores \boxtimes

-Application Essay X
+Application Essay \boxtimes

-Recommendation(s) X
+Recommendation \boxtimes

 Nonacademic

-Interview Х
+Interview \boxtimes

-Extracurricular activities Х
+Extracurricular activities \boxtimes

-Talent/ability X
+Talent/ability \boxtimes

-Character/personal qualities X
+Character/personal qualities \boxtimes

-First generation Χ
+First generation \boxtimes

-Alumni/ae relation X
+Alumni/ae relation \boxtimes

-Geographical residence X
+Geographical residence \boxtimes

-State residency X
+State residency \boxtimes

-Religious affiliation/commitment X
+Religious affiliation/commitment \boxtimes

-Racial/ethnic status Х
+Racial/ethnic status \boxtimes

-Volunteer work Х
+Volunteer work \boxtimes

-Work experience Х
+Work experience \boxtimes

-Level of applicant's interest X
+Level of applicant's interest \boxtimes

+Please provide additional information if the importance of any specific academic or nonacademic factors differ by academic program.